53rg3/elsa/docs/devlog.md

 # 2018-30-07 Update from Elasticsearch 6.2.4 to 6.3.2

-**Changes:**

 * "6.3 XContentBuilder.string() removed" see [https://github.com/elastic/elasticsearch/issues/31326]()<br>
   Instead of `xContentBuilder.string()` we need to use `Strings.toString(xContentBuilder)`.
 * They also changed `ConnectException` to `IOException` because reasons or something.
 We simply check the Exception Message additionally.

-# NOTE: Aww shit, they deprecated more methods in favor for their RequestOptions.DEFAULT stuff